 Nicotine can get delivered to the body in several ways, and insurance companies often consider many of these as legitimate ways to characterize a policy applicant as a smoker.
 Sometimes they refer to this category as a smoker, nicotine user, tobacco user, or a user of a nicotine delivery system (to be most general).

-Some of the products they may include in the smoking- and nicotine-related category are pretty exhaustive and evolve as products aimed at delivering nicotine enter the market:
+Some of the products they may include in the smoking- and nicotine-related category are pretty exhaustive and evolve as tobacco products aimed at delivering nicotine enter the market:

 - Nasal Sprays